Smoki Whitfield

-Smoki Whitfield (born Robert Whitfield, and sometimes credited as Jordan Whitfield) was an African American actor, comedian, and musician.
+Smoki Whitfield (born Robert Whitfield, and sometimes credited as Jordan Whitfield; August 3, 1918 - November 11, 1967) was an African American actor, comedian, and musician.

 Biography

-Smoki was born in Pittsburgh to John Whitfield and Effie Walker.
+Smoki was born in Pittsburgh to John and Effie (Walker) Whitfield.
 He attended the University of Oregon, where he was a star athlete and made appearances in school plays.

-In the 1940s he began a career as a character actor in Hollywood.
-He appeared in a third of the 12 Bomba, the Jungle Boy films.
+In the 1940s, he began a career as a character actor in Hollywood.
+He appeared in a third of the dozen Bomba, the Jungle Boy films.
 Over the next few decades, he amassed more than 50 on-screen credits.
 In the 1950s, he worked as a manager and MC at a number of Hawaiian nightclubs.
 He later worked at the Top Banana Club in North Hollywood.